-QUESTIONS TO CONSIDER: Level of risk:

-If the answer to a question is 'YES', place a tick against Tick as appropriate.

-and then consider the level of risk.
+QUESTIONS TO CONSIDER: If the answer to a question is 'YES', place a tick a it and then consider the level of risk.
+Level of risk: Tick as appropriate.

-YES LOW MED HIGH
+YES LOW LOW MED

 The tasks - Do they involve

 1. holding loads away from trunk?

 2. twisting?

 3. stooping?

 4. reaching upwards?

 5. large vertical movement?

 6. long carrying distances?

 7. strenuous pushing or pulling?

 8. unpredictable movement of loads?

 9. repetitive handling?

 10. insufficient rest or recovery?

 11. a work rate imposed by process?

 The loads - Are they

 1. heavy?

 2. bulky/unwieldy?

 3. difficult to grasp?

 4. unstable/unpredictable?

 5. intrinsically harmful? (e.g. sharp/hot)

 The working environment - Are there

 1. constraints on posture?

 2. poor floors?

 3. variations in levels?

 4. hot/cold/humid conditions?

 5. strong air conditions?

 6. poor lighting conditions?

 Individual capability - Does the job

 1. require unusual capability?

 2. hazard those with a health problem?

 3. hazard those who are pregnant?

 4. call for special information/training?

 Other factors: